nyu-dl/cluster-support/greene/README.md

 1. Check your current quota usage using `myquota`
 2. Go to your folder that contains your datasets and you can check the number of files using ` for d in $(find $(pwd) -maxdepth 1 -mindepth 1 -type d); do n_files=$(find $d | wc -l); echo $d " " $n_files; done`
 3. I will assume the folder that we want to convert is called DatasetX which contains many files (also handles subfolders with more files).
+Let's first make an env variable which points to your dataset as follows:
+`export DATASET_PATH=/path/to/DatasetX`
+Next run:
-` singularity exec --bind {insert path to folder enclosing DatasetX}/DatasetX:/DatasetX:ro /scratch/work/public/singularity/centos-8.2.2004.sif find /DatasetX | wc -l`
+` singularity exec --bind DATASET_PATH:/DatasetX:ro /scratch/work/public/singularity/centos-8.2.2004.sif find /DatasetX | wc -l`
 Here you should be able to see the number of files in DatasetX.
 4. Make a folder in your scratch where you want to store your SquashFS files.
 Move to this folder.
 5. Now we will run `mksquashfs`.
-`singularity exec --bind {insert path to folder enclosing DatasetX}/DatasetX:/DatasetX:ro /scratch/work/public/singularity/centos-8.2.2004.sif mksquashfs /DatasetX DatasetX.sqf -keep-as-directory`
+`singularity exec --bind DATASET_PATH:/DatasetX:ro /scratch/work/public/singularity/centos-8.2.2004.sif mksquashfs /DatasetX DatasetX.sqf -keep-as-directory`
 6. Now we have SquashFS file DatasetX.sqf, it will have the same number of files inside, but the disk usage will be lower.
 We can check this as follows:
 `ls -lh DatasetX.sqf`
 and
-`du -sh {insert path to folder enclosing DatasetX}/DatasetX`
+`du -sh DATASET_PATH`

 Now let's make sure we can reach the contents of this SquashFS file :
 1. Start the singularity container with the SquashFS as an overlay.